bilala45/topspin/README.md

 ### Description

-Top Spin is a web application that allows both tennis fanatics and casual fans to gain insight into the most infamous question in any given sport - who is the greatest of all time (GOAT).
+TopSpin is a web application that aims to use compelling data across ATP (Association of Tennis Professionals) and WTA (Women’s Tennis Association) tournaments and matches to provide greater insight into the most infamous question in any sport - who is the greatest of all time (GOAT)?
 It aggregates data about athletes, rankings, and matches dating back to late 1800s, and match odds from 2000 to 2019.
 The web app displays various dynamic summary views and more in-depth pages about tennis players and matches based on historical data.

+Visit the live web app @ [topspin.peterai.me](https://topspin.peterai.me/)

-### Dependencies
+### Technologies

-- `React`
-- `Material UI`
 - `Node.js`
 - `Express.js`
 - `MySQL`
+- `React`
+- `Material UI`
 - `Python`
 - `Pytorch`
 - `Numpy`